htangsmart/WearKit-SDK-Android/README.md

 fun wearKitInit(application: Application): WKWearKit {
     /**
      * ToNote:
-     * en: 1.Configure log.
+     * Configure log.
 "WearKit-SDK" use the Timber to output log, so you need to configure the Timber.
      * Because [AppLogger] has already init Timber.
 So it's commented out here.
-     *
-     * zh: 1.配置日志。"WearKit-SDK" 使用Timber输出日志，所以需要配置 Timber
-     * 因为 [AppLogger] 里已经初始化了 Timber，所以这里注释掉了。
      */
     if (BuildConfig.DEBUG) {
         Timber.plant(Timber.DebugTree())